straider/challenges/LearningPath/2017/SpringBoot/Swagger/GreetingServiceSpringMVC/README.md

 The resources one can find online are for Swagger 1.x or Swagger 2.x, and they're different from one another.

-To enable Swagger then just add the missing dependencies for springfox-swagger2 and springfox-swagger-ui and add the @EnableSwagger2 annotation to the class than contains the Docket API method.
+To enable Swagger then just add the missing dependencies for springfox-swagger2 and springfox-swagger-ui and add the @EnableSwagger2 annotation to the bootstrap class and to the class than contains the Docket API method.

 ### Spring MVC and Swagger